Carl-McCombe/Carl-McCombe.github.io/buns.md

 # Buns!

 I am the proud pet parent of two adorable mini-lop rabbits, Ginny & Lyra.
 This page is filled with the cutest content on the internet.
+You can also check out their [Instagram](https://www.instagram.com/space.bunnss/).

 ![Mini-lop rabbits](/assets/images/buns1.jpg)